skalenetwork/skale-sdk/README.md

 2. Use either of the folloging as endpoint:
    * `http://127.0.0.1:1234`
    * `ws://127.0.0.1:1233`
+3. Set `chainID=0x54A7E`
-3. Use your wallet with the following credentials:
+4. Use your wallet with the following credentials:
 ```
   Seed phrase: kidney describe moon museum join brave birth detect harsh little hockey turn
   Address: 0x6d80aAC61F6d92c7F4A3c412850474ba963B698E